rtyle/ping4pow/README.md

 The stack should be assembled with the core on top, followed by the relay solution, the adapter solution and finally the PoE base.

-#### Module13.2 Proto adapter_relay

-This solution uses a Module13.2 Proto frame with the PCB replaced with one built from the [adapter_relay](kicad/projects/adapter_relay) kicad project.
-There is no need for a separate M5-Bus adapter.

-The adapter_relay uses a double-pole double-throw (DPDT) [signal relay](https://na.industrial.panasonic.com/products/relays-contactors/mechanical-signal-relays/lineup/signal-relays/series/119572/model/119942) to switch both conductors of the galvanically isolated DC load.
-Jumpers must be installed in the normally-closed (NC) positions.
-The load is passed through the board using standard 5.5mm x 2.1mm DC barrel connections.
-Openings in the frame of the Module13.2 Proto must be expanded to accomodate the DC jacks.
-It doesn't matter which jack is used for which plug.

 #### Module13.2 4Relay v1.1 and Module Proto adapter

 This solution uses the Module13.2 4Relay v1.1 and a separate M5-Bus Module Proto based adapter.
 The adapter can be built from the [adapter](kicad/projects/adapter) kicad project or hand made using its schematic for a reference.
 If hand made, the disconnected male pins should be clipped and the re-routing of signals made using bodge wires.